buildpacks/rfcs/text/0000-plan-flags.md

 - Here `<dependency name>` elements in the `merge-layer-flags` array should have unique `name` fields

 - Why is this proposal the best?
-The above is non breaking, but it divides data for a single entity among multiple structures, this feels bad.
+The above is non breaking, but it divides data for a single entity among multiple structures & leaves matching up to the buildpack author, this feels bad.

-# Prior Art
-[prior-art]: #prior-art

-Discuss prior art, both the good and bad.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to be resolved before this gets merged?
-- What parts of the design do you expect to be resolved through implementation of the feature?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- Is there a better data format for the Buildpack Plan?